Troubleshoot the input process

 Determine why you do not find the events you expect

-When you add an input to your Splunk Enterprise deployment, that input gets added relative to the app you are in.
+When you add an input to your deployment, that input gets added relative to the app you are in.
 Some apps write input data to a specific index.
-If you cannot find data that you are certain is in your Splunk Enterprise deployment, confirm that you are looking at the right index.
+If you cannot find data that you are certain is in your deployment, confirm that you are looking at the right index.
 See Retrieve events from indexes in the Search Manual.
 You might want to add indexes to the list of default indexes for the role you are using.

 - For more information about roles, see Add and edit roles in the Securing the Splunk Platform manual.